Velociraptor45/Xipona/readme.md

 ### Api

 - In order to not get CORS issues, fill `XIPONA_CORS_ORIGIN__0` with the frontend's base URL.
 In the unlikely case that you have multiple URLs, duplicate the env variable and increment the number at the end.

+### Frontend

+Set the correct `XIPONA_API_URL`.
+Keep in mind that the frontend is a Webassembly application and runs fully on the client, thus `http://Api:80/v1` will not work.

 Start the containers via e.g. `docker stack deploy --compose-file docker-compose-stack-deploy.yml xipona` or `docker compose -f docker-compose.yml -p xipona up -d`.
 And now you're done.
 Happy shopping!